zemgeez/zemgeez/README.md

 - 🔭 I’m currently working on Writing Scripts and learning NextJS
-- 👯 I’m looking to collaborate on sscripting or Jvascript Frameworks to work on
+- 👯 I’m looking to collaborate on scripting or Javascript Frameworks to work on
 - 💬 Ask me about git, linux, Sketching or relative
 - 📫 How to reach me:https://www.instagram.com/man_v_a/ | https://www.linkedin.com/in/abhinavpandeyoo72/
 - Pronouns: He/Him